airtasker/spot/README.md

 **Spot** (_"Single Point Of Truth"_) is a concise, developer-friendly way to describe your API contract.

-Leveraging the TypeScript syntax, it lets you describe your API and generate any other API contract formats you need (OpenAPI, Swagger, JSON Schema, Pact, API Blueprint), client SDKs (TypeScript, Swift, Kotlin) or even server boilerplate (e.g. Express).
+Leveraging the TypeScript syntax, it lets you describe your API and generate any other API contract formats you need (OpenAPI, Swagger, JSON Schema, Pact, API Blueprint).

 You don't need to use TypeScript in your codebase to benefit from using Spot.